aleksandrenko/playground/README.md

 6. The react dev server will ask to start on separate port like 3001.
 When you agree a browser will open.

 Keep in mind that this is POC the code and organization is messy.

-#TODO:
-- extract view component for entity form + validation
-- extract view for rendering arguments + validation
-- apollo paging
-- use different UI components depending on the field config